steelbrain/linter/docs/types/standard-linter-v2.md

 # Standard Linter v2

-This document describes the type of Standard Linter v2, see the [Example Usage](../examples/standard-linter-v2.md) document for usage info.
+This document describes the type of Standard Linter v2, for an example in how to implement this in your own package see the see the [Example Usage](../examples/standard-linter-v2.md) document.

 ## Type